Japan’s economy grew at faster clip last quarter as government spent more

-Japan’s economy was expanding at a faster pace than initially estimated last quarter ahead of a record surge in virus cases that contributed to Prime Minister Yoshihide Suga’s decision to step down.
+Japan’s economy had more momentum than initially believed ahead of the record surge in virus cases that contributed to Prime Minister Yoshihide Suga’s downfall.

-Gross domestic product grew at an annualized pace of 1.9% in the three months to June, buoyed by extra government spending, business investment and private consumption, according to a revised report by the Cabinet Office on Wednesday.
+Gross domestic product grew at an annualized pace of 1.9% in the three months to June — faster than earlier estimates of 1.3%, according to a revised report by the Cabinet Office on Wednesday.
+The figures showed extra government spending, business investment and private consumption buoyed growth in the country.

-Economists had expected growth of 1.6% compared with an initial government estimate of 1.3%.

-The revised figures confirm that Japan avoided falling back into recession despite returning to a state of emergency and had greater momentum before the latest wave of infections and activity restrictions.
-While that points to greater underlying fortitude in the economy, Suga’s failure to stop the sharp jump in infections ultimately proved more significant as public support for his premiership drained away.
+The stronger rebound confirms that the economy avoided falling back into recession despite returning to a state of emergency, but it still failed to recoup the losses of the first quarter.

-“This is mostly a rebound from a contraction in the first quarter and the economy still hasn’t recouped its losses from then,” said Yoshiki Shinke, chief economist at Dai-Ichi Life Research Institute.
-“So this report doesn’t transform the economic picture into a rosy one.
-You could say that considering the state of emergency, the economy was resilient and that led to an increase in infection cases.”
+As public support for Suga's premiership drained away, his failure to stop the subsequent jump in infections ultimately proved to be more significant than signs of economic resilience.

+Fumio Kishida, one of the candidates vying to become prime minister, cited a past government report that the gap between supply and demand was about ¥30 trillion ($272 billion) when asked by Bloomberg about the possible size of economic package should he take the helm.
+He reiterated his pledge to put together a package of economic measures at a press briefing on Wednesday morning.

+The candidates will see that heftier spending by businesses last quarter points to a corporate world that wants to look at growth beyond the pandemic.
+But the strength of that confidence is being tested this quarter by the virus surge and the cooling of the global recovery as supply chain issues bog down production.

-Apart from the jump in spending by the government on medical expenses, the result was largely in line with expectations.
+Apart from the jump in spending by the government on medical expenses, the rest of the revised numbers were largely in line with expectations.

-The heftier spending by businesses suggests the corporate world is already looking at growth beyond the pandemic, but private consumption largely improved because of a technical factor that doesn’t speak to strong growth.
+A rebound in private consumption shows that people have been finding ways to use their money as they increasingly adapt to life with COVID-19, but the figures also benefited from a technical factor that doesn’t speak to strong growth.
 A revision of inflation figures pushed up spending in real terms.

 "The outlook turns decisively weaker for the current quarter, as a failure to curb infections has resulted in an extended and expanded state of emergency in major cities,” said Yuki Masujima, economist at Bloomberg Economics.

-Fumio Kishida, one of the candidates vying to become prime minister, cited a past government report that the gap between supply and demand was about ¥30 trillion ($272 billion) when asked by Bloomberg about the possible size of economic package should he take the helm.

-Suga’s replacement will need to do a better job at balancing the goals of keeping COVID-19 under control, protecting the economy and charting a path toward normalizing activity through vaccinations and a lifting of restrictions.
+"My conclusion is that the economy has yet to regain strength,” Nomura's Kuwahara said.
+"We have to keep in mind that the data captures the period just before the latest COVID-19 outbreak.
+From July, record infections probably have had a negative impact on consumer spending and the virus spread overseas has disrupted supply chains.”

+Japan’s latest state of emergency, its fourth since the start of the pandemic, is likely to be extended this week.
+Daily infections in Japan have been falling in recent days but are still averaging 11,514 this quarter, compared with 3,566 last quarter, according to a Bloomberg calculation based on NHK data.

-Today’s figures won’t move the needle on the Bank of Japan’s monetary stimulus, given that prices are falling.
-BOJ board members have recently pointed out the recovery of the economy will be delayed and that easing must continue.
+The announced figures won’t move the needle on the Bank of Japan’s monetary stimulus, given that prices are falling.
+BOJ board members have recently pointed out that the recovery of the economy will be delayed and that easing must continue.

+"We will probably avoid negative economic growth this quarter, but it’s not going to be anything impressive at all,” said Yoshiki Shinke, chief economist at Dai-Ichi Life Research Institute.
+"Japan’s recovery will remain underwhelming compared with other major economies.”

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.